topcoder-platform/community-app/README.md

 - A high-level draft of isomorphic App structure;
 - A dummy client App;
 - A set of general Topcoder stylesheets in `/src/styles`;
+- Autoprefixer;
 - Babel with latest JS support both client- and server-side;
 - ESLint (AirBnB style);
 - Express server;
+- Font loading (Roboto fonts are included into the repo);
 - Hot reload of JS code and SCSS styles in dev environment;
 - Isomorphic fetch and Topcoder API Auth;
 - Loading of .svg assets as ReactJS components with babel-plugin-inline-react-svg